notes for authors

 4.3.3.
 Lettering and symbols

-Fine-scale details and lettering must be large enough to be clearly legible (ideally 1.5–3 mm in height) after the whole diagram has been reduced to one column width.
+Fine-scale details and lettering should be large enough to be clearly legible (ideally 1.5–3 mm in height) after the whole diagram has been reduced to one column width.

 Lettering should be kept to a minimum; grids and shadings should be avoided where they are not required to improve clarity.
 Descriptive matter should be placed in the caption.